5 children drown in pond in UP | Law-Order

 - India

-Five children of a family drowned in a pond in Rasul Khanpur Mishrauli village here on Thursday, police said on Wednesday.
+Five children of a family drowned in a pond in Rasul Khanpur Mishrauli village here on Thursday, police said.

 The incident took place when the children had gone to the pond to collect mud and one of them slipped into it, they said.
 In a bid to save him, others jumped into the pond and drowned.
 Their bodies were later fished out with the help of locals.